jtkrumlauf/Javadex/README.md

 Photos can be found on my website: [https://justinkrumlauf.me/projects/javadex](https://justinkrumlauf.me/projects/javadex.html)

 ## About/Other
-- Contains Pokemon from the Follwing Generations:
+*Contains Pokemon from the Follwing Generations:*
--- Generation 1
+- Generation 1
+- Generation 2
+- Generation 3
+- Generation 4
+- Generation 5
+- Generation 6